Technical Debt Benchmarks 2026 - Industry Data and Standards

 Stripe Developer Coefficient (2018)

 Conducted by Stripe in partnership with Harris Poll.
-Methodology: online survey of 11,006 C-suite executives and developers across US, UK, France, Germany.
+Methodology: survey of more than 1,000 developers and more than 1,000 C-level executives across the US, UK, France, Germany, and Singapore.
 Sample includes companies of all sizes.
 Limitation: self-reported data, may overestimate or underestimate debt time depending on individual perception.

 DORA State of DevOps (2019-2024)